brandonoregan/book-shelf/README.md

 The main goal of this assignment was to use Python along with the Flask framework to build a simple, yet engaging web application and have it hosted on Render.com.
 The incorporation of HTML, CSS, Bootstrap, and JavaScript was also required to achieve this final goal.

 ## How to access this website
-Simply follow the following link to easily access this project. https://book-shelf-yqut.onrender.com
+Simply follow the following link to access this project. https://book-shelf-yqut.onrender.com